 Hunder’s Dad had managed to shunt his old man far enough out of earshot so as to not increase the scale of the bollocking he was about to receive.

-In an effort to derail the mad old git from further insults aimed at his admittedly massive son, Dad had bought up the subject of his imminent apprenticeship.
+To derail the mad old git from further insults aimed at his massive son, Dad had bought up the subject of his imminent apprenticeship.
 The old codger had agreed to begin the training the following Monday.
-Hunder’s Dad had viewed this as a double success having firstly, shut the old man up from going on about his son’s impressive mass and, secondly, appeasing his infuriated wife with the news that he might actually be about to get his hand on some of the old man’s wealth.
+Hunder’s Dad had viewed this as a double success.
+Having firstly, shut the old man up from going on about his son’s impressive mass.
+And, secondly, appeasing his infuriated wife with the news that he might actually be about to get his hand on some of the old man’s wealth.

 ‘Excuse me sir!’